1. FC Union Berlin: All-time top scorer

 The number 22 will not be worn on the back of a Union shirt until someone breaks the all-time Union scoring record of Karim Benyamina, who scored 87 goals in 213 appearances for the club.
 "This is a great gesture by president Dirk Zingler.
 That is the reward for six successful years," he said in 2016.
 Over 14,000 fans turned out to give Benyamina his career send-off alongside another legend, Torsten Mattuschka, who is often seen as the face of that particular era for Union.

 Reserve team

 The club's reserve team, 1.
 FC Union Berlin II, most recently played in the tier four Regionalliga Nordost, having won promotion to the league in 2012.
-Previous to this it spent two seasons in the NOFV-Oberliga Nord.
-At the end of the 2014–15 season the club withdrew the team from competition.
+Previous to this, it spent two seasons in the NOFV-Oberliga Nord.
+At the end of the 2014–15 season, the club withdrew the team from competition.

 Women

 Union Berlin's women's team was formed in September 1969, becoming the first women's team in Berlin and one of the first in East Germany.
 The women's team initially competed against Union Berlin's youth teams due to a lack of opponents, playing their first game on 17 January 1970, losing 7–1.
 In 1971, the team were amalgamated into KWO Berlin's women's team, before KWO merged with Union Berlin in June 1990 following German reunification.
-The team currently compete in the Regionalliga Nordost.